 Port Douglas Queensland Australia is a beautiful, up-market resort town with easy access to the Great Barrier Reef and Daintree Rainforest.
 It’s a dream destination for families with kids with many safe, beautiful, outdoor things to do.
 We’ve called it home since our kids were toddlers, babies really.
 If you’ve not had a chance to …

-Yes, absolutely, you can swim in Port Douglas Australia unless the lifeguards close the beach due to various unusual dangers.
+Yes, absolutely, you can swim in Port Douglas Australia in the sea from the beach, unless the lifeguards close the beach due to various unusual dangers.
 Beach closures aren’t common.
 Should you swim?
 There are a few things you need to know about safety, crocodiles, deadly jellyfish, nets (swimming enclosures), and lifeguards.
-This post is all about swimming in Port Douglas …
+This post is …

 OK, so Port Douglas isn’t cheap.
 It’s a high-cost destination in the global travel scene but if you’re trying to stretch your budget there are a few things to do in Port Douglas for free.
 We’ll give you some ideas on free things to do below.
 If you’re planning a holiday this year we also …